-6. Click the Miscellaneous tab and enter appropriate values in the fields.
+- 8. Click to save and continue to Miscellaneous tab.
+Or, click to save and exit. - 9.
+On the Miscellaneous tab, enter appropriate values in the fields.
 Fields marked with a red asterisk are mandatory.
 Refer to the following table for field descriptions.

-Field Name Description Sensitive Data Indicator Clas- sification Specifies the sensitivity data indicator (SDI) classification of the environment.
-Also, you can add multiple classifications to the environment.
-For example, PHI, Confidential.
-For more information on configuring SDI classifications, refer to the Intended Use Description Configuring Sensitivity Classifications topic.
-Specifies the description about the objective of the environment.
-For example: The environment contains the source metadata for the data integration project.
-Environments Notes Specifies relevant notes about the environment.
-For example: The environment uses Sql Server as database to scan the metadata.
-Approval Instructions Specifies any instructions for the environment's approval.
-For example: The environment must contain 50 tables from erwin DI database.
+Field Name Description Intended Use Specifies the description about the objective of the environment.
+Description For example: The environment contains the source metadata for Description the data integration project.
+Environment Specifies relevant notes about the environment.
+Notes For example: The environment uses Sql Server as database to scan the metadata.
+Approval Instruc Specifies any instructions for the environment's approval.
+Approval Instructions For example: The environment must contain 50 tables from erwin Cions DI database.

-7. Click Save and Exit.
+10. Click to save and exit.

-A new environment is created and stored in the environment tree.
+A new environment is created.